 Moreover, owners have no duty to warn victims about the potential consequences of property misuse.

 Victim/plaintiffs have the burden of proof in negligence cases, so they must establish, by a preponderance of the evidence, that the owner knew about the hazard or potential hazard.
 In most cases, plaintiffs must use circumstantial evidence to prove constructive knowledge (the owner should have known about the danger), and the rule in these cases comes from Anjou v.
 Boston Elevated Railway Company.
 In this 1911 case, the owner denied liability after a patron slipped on a banana peel, claiming lack of knowledge.
 But the court took note of evidence that the peel was black, dirty, and flat, and concluded that the peel had been on the floor for a while.
 Therefore, the owner had constructive knowledge of the hazard.
 That same analysis applies in all other premises liability cases, because the longer the hazard existed, the more likely courts are to find constructive knowledge.

 Especially if the hazard was in fact open and obvious — like a wooden palette left in a department store aisle — jurors must divide fault between the owner and victim.
 The judge then apportions damages based on that finding, because Illinois is a modified comparative fault state with a 51 percent bar.
 So, if the jury divides fault 60-40 between the owner and victim, the victim would receive 60 percent of the damages.
 However, if the jury divides fault 50-50, the victim gets nothing.

 Owners are generally responsible for injuries that occur on their property.
-For a free consultation with an aggressive Chicago personal injury lawyer, contact Arami Law Office today.
+For a free consultation with an aggressive Chicago personal injury lawyer, contact Arami Law today.
 Home and hospital visits are available.

 How did we do?